-We had this problem for many years back when I was managing crews at Lawn Wright.
+We had the problem of employees showing up late for many years back when I was managing crews at Lawn Wright.

 With 12 crews to get out (over 30 employees) and servicing over 600 clients a week, it was essential to get the guys out the door as early as possible.
-We had the starting time set to 7 am, but most of the guys would be late, 7:05, 7:15 sometimes up to 7:45.
-They had all of the best excuses in the world; their alarm didn’t go off, they slept through it, they had a flat tire, the car wouldn’t start…
+We had the starting time set to 7 am, but most of the guys would be late.
+They’d come in at 7:05, 7:15, and sometimes up to 7:45.
+They had all of the best excuses in the world; their alarm didn’t go off, they slept through it, they had a flat tire, the car wouldn’t start.

-I always like to put the burden back on the employee, so we came up with a little trick that ended up making everyone happy and not costing us anything.
+I always like to put the burden back on the employee, so we came up with a little trick.
+It ended up making everyone happy and not costing us anything.
 Let me explain.

 You should have seen the difference!
 People were screeching into the parking lot, running into my office, “Did I make it????!”

 How did this not cost us money?
 Well, if you think about it, $3.00 times 22 employees times five days a week would equal $330 per week or $1,386 per month.
-But, what you don’t see is that in the past the guys would wander in, punch into the clock, get their stuff ready and then drive out the door, and make a pit stop at the store on the way to the first job.
-Now, they arrived early, immediately went down to the store, had their coffee, came back and punched in.
+However, what you don’t see is that in the past the guys would wander in, punch into the clock, get their stuff ready and then drive out the door.
+Then they’d make a pit stop at the store on the way to the first job.
+Now, they arrived early, immediately went down to the store, had their coffee, came back, and punched in.

 In addition to that, it was so much easier to arrange the crews and the work when I knew who was here and who wasn’t.